Usage Guide

 This guide provides a step-by-step walkthrough on how to use the ZK Email Verifier.
 It covers the process from converting your email to regex to creating your zero-knowledge proof for email verification.
 The guide assumes you have already installed the necessary packages as outlined in the Installation Guide.
 If you haven't done so, please refer to the Installation Guide first.

-For an easy setup, we suggest utilizing Zkrepl, a playground for compiling and testing your circuits in the early stages of development.
+For an easy setup, we suggest utilizing zkrepl, a playground for compiling and testing your circuits in the early stages of development.
 Additionally, explore our Proof of Twitter guide for a practical demonstration on how to leverage our SDKs to construct your own circuits.

 Step 1: Create the Regex File